Smart Spending

 4. Email with written confirmation: Send a cancellation request in writing and ask for a confirmation email.
 Save this email permanently.

 5. Credit card dispute: If the company ignores your request and charges you again, contact your credit card issuer and dispute the charge as unauthorized.
-The Consumer Financial Protection Bureau supports your right to dispute unauthorized recurring charges.
+The CFPB supports your right to dispute unauthorized recurring charges.

 What to Watch Out For